sculyi/sculyi.github.io/index.md

 # Latest News

+- Aug 25 2022, our paper entitled "**FlightBERT: Binary Encoding Representation for Flight Trajectory Prediction**"  has been accepted for publication in "*IEEE Transactions on Intelligent Transportation Systems*".
+Congrat to Dongyue!

 - Jul 14 2022, our paper entitled "**Underwater image restoration via background light estimation and depth map optimization**"  has been accepted for publication in "*Optics Express*".

 - Jun 9 2022, our paper entitled "**Multi-prior Underwater Image Restoration Method via Adaptive Transmission**"  has been accepted for publication in "*Optics Express*".